cedenoc181/Majesticpips-server/README.md

 Caching: The server caches the scraped data for 1 minute to reduce the number of requests made to the source website and improve response times for the frontend.

 Error Handling: The server includes basic error handling to manage any issues that arise during the scraping process.

+~API Endpoints

+-GET /scrape

+Scrapes real-time currency conversion data and returns it as a JSON response.
+The data is cached for 1 minute to optimize performance.

+-example response from server fetch

+[
+  {
+    "name": "USD/EUR",
+    "abbreviation": "USD",
+    "conversions": "0.85"
+  },
+  ...
+]